-The Monash Journalism program is designed to facilitate entry to an exciting and challenging profession.
+The Monash Journalism Program is designed to facilitate entry into an exciting and challenging profession.
 Journalism Practice and Journalism Studies are both available as a major.

 What is it?